Caribena

 Growth: TBD

-Eating habits: Excellent take downs, voracious eater
+Eating habits: Excellent take downs, voracious eater.
+However, may be in pre-molt.

-Misc: Beautiful adults female coloration
+Misc: Beautiful adult female coloration